 I’ve reviewed my business’s sales history and determined that we met the gross receipts and transaction thresholds on the date the law took effect (June 21, 2018) but we didn’t take any action to register for New York State sales tax.
 What should I do?

 The “lookback period” on the date of the Wayfair decision (June 21, 2018) was June 1, 2017, through May 31, 2018.
 If you met the thresholds for that period but have not yet registered for sales tax, you should do so immediately.

 After reviewing our sales records, my business did not meet the thresholds as of June 21, 2018, but did meet them on a later date.
 What should I do?

 You should register for New York State sales tax and begin to collect and remit tax.
 You must file a certificate of registration within 30 days after the day you met the thresholds and begin to collect tax 20 days thereafter.

-My business has not met the sales thresholds for any period since the law has been in effect.
+My business has not met the gross receipts or transaction thresholds for any period since the law has been in effect.
 What should I do if we meet the thresholds on a future date?

 Should I include sales I make through an online marketplace into New York when determining if we meet the requirements?

 Yes, those sales should be included in the calculation.

 I have registered for New York State sales tax because we met the thresholds.
 Our sales have now fallen below the thresholds for the most recent four sales tax quarters.
 Can I surrender my Certificate of Authority and cease collecting New York State sales tax?